stossy11/Pluvia/README.md

 **NOTE: 8GB iPhone 4's that shipped with iOS 6 can only run iOS 6 and newer, NOT iOS 4 or 5.
 This almost certainly can't be fixed.**

-How to use Pluviana **CHECK RELEASES YOU DONT NEED TO USE THE OTHER SCRIPTS UNLESS YOU WANT TO**
+How to use Pluviana **CHECK RELEASES YOU DONT NEED TO USE THESE SCRIPTS UNLESS YOU WANT TO**
 =================

 Connect your iPhone 4 and put it in DFU mode.